RkariNaJA/Next-Blog/posts/mastering-javascript.md

 ## What is this Project About?

-This **Project** is about builting a a fully functional Airbnb clone using Next.js 14+.
+This **Project** is about building a a fully functional Airbnb clone using Next.js 14+.

 I recently took the "Build Airbnb Full-Stack App with Next.js 14+, TypeScript, Clerk Auth, etc".